 Sylvie Boldo from ENS-Lyon, France, contributed the functions mpfr\agm and mpfr\log.
+Sylvain Chevillard contributed the mpfr\ai function.
+David Daney contributed the hyperbolic and inverse hyperbolic functions, the base-2 exponential, and the factorial function.
+Alain Delplanque contributed the new version of the mpfr\get\str function.
+Mathieu Dutour contributed the functions mpfr\acos, mpfr\asin and mpfr\atan, and a previous version of mpfr\gamma.
+Laurent Fousse contributed the mpfr\sum function.
 Emmanuel Jeandel, from ENS-Lyon too, contributed the generic hypergeometric code, as well as the internal function mpfr\exp3, a first implementation of the sine and cosine, and improved versions of mpfr\const\log2 and mpfr\const\pi.
-Mathieu Dutour contributed the functions mpfr\atan and mpfr\asin, and a previous version of mpfr\gamma; David Daney contributed the hyperbolic and inverse hyperbolic functions, the base-2 exponential, and the factorial function.
-Fabrice Rouillier contributed the mpfr\xxx\z and mpfr\xxx\q functions, and helped to the Microsoft Windows porting.
+Ludovic Meunier helped in the design of the mpfr\erf code.
 Jean-Luc Rémy contributed the mpfr\zeta code.
-Ludovic Meunier helped in the design of the mpfr\erf code.
+Fabrice Rouillier contributed the mpfr\xxxz\z and mpfr\xxxz\q functions, and helped to the Microsoft Windows porting.
 Damien Stehlé contributed the mpfr\get\ld\2exp function.
-Sylvain Chevillard contributed the mpfr\ai function.